vestrada64/WDI-DT-55/work/w11/d3/01-04-full-stack-react/full-stack-react.md

 #### Super Bonus

 - If a score has made the list, how about letting the user know by moving to the high-score route!
-This requires that the `<App>` component be able to access `BrowserRouter`'s `history` object.
+This requires that the `<App>` component be able to access `BrowserRouter`'s `history` object so that it can change routes "programmatically" using the `history.push()` method.
 However, this requires a refactor to ensure that:
 	- `<App>` is nested within `BrowserRouter`
 	- `<App>` is also wrapped by a `<Route>` component that has its `render` prop (vs. the simpler `component` prop) set to an arrow function that provides the `<Route>` props to `<App>` and returns `<App>` to be rendered.
 See `index.js` in the solution code for help.
 Note also the minor refactoring of routing within **App.jsx**.